How To Set Work Goals [Examples for 2025]

 1. Boost your time management skills

-B. Use time management techniques such as the Pomodoro technique into which you’re breaking tasks in manageable chunks of 25 minutes, with a 5-minute break.
+C. Use time management techniques such as the Pomodoro technique into which you’re breaking tasks in manageable chunks of 25 minutes, with a 5-minute break.
 Another technique is timeboxing, which is frequently used in the Agile methodology.

 2. Become a good communicator

-3. Pick up or improve leadership skills
+3. Pick up leadership skills

 examples of goals for work